raulfrias/f1survivor/README.md

 2. Create your feature branch: `git checkout -b feature/YourFeature`
 3. Commit your changes: `git commit -m 'Add YourFeature'`
 4. Push to the branch: `git push origin feature/YourFeature`
-5. Submit a pull request
+5. Open a Pull Request

+### Development Guidelines
+- Follow the modular architecture established in Phase 1
+- Each new feature should include its own implementation plan
+- Test locally with Amplify sandbox before pushing
+- Maintain backward compatibility during migration phases
+- Document any new localStorage → Amplify data mappings

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source.
+See LICENSE file for details.

-## Disclaimer
+## Contact

-F1 Survivor is an unofficial project and is not affiliated with Formula 1 companies.
-All F1-related trademarks are owned by Formula One Licensing B.V.
+For questions about development or contributions, please open an issue in the GitHub repository.